Blazemeter/taurus/site/dat/docs/NUnit.md

 # NUnit Executor

-This executor allows to run tests written with NUnit framework.
+This executor allows running tests written with NUnit framework.
 It uses .Net Core 3.1.403 with NUnit 3.11.

 Follow execution params are possible for NUnit Executor: `concurrency`, `iterations`, `hold-for` and `ramp-up`.